Mines: the local wealth and health effects of mineral mining in developing countries (with Prabhat Barnwal)

-Cost-sharing in environmental health products: evidence from arsenic testing of drinking water wells in Bihar, India. (with Prabhat Barnwal, Alexander van Geen, and Chander Kumar Singh)
+Demand for environmental quality information and household response: evidence from well-water arsenic testing. (with Prabhat Barnwal, Alexander van Geen, and Chander Kumar Singh)

 Abstract.
 Groundwater contaminated with arsenic of natural origin threatens the health of tens of millions of villagers across South and Southeast Asia.
 With a field experiment conducted in Bihar, we assess the scope for cost-shared provision of well-water arsenic tests, and study how households use the information revealed by testing.
 Demand is substantial, but highly sensitive to price; uptake falls from 69% to 22% of households over our price range (Rs.
 10 to Rs.
 50 – about equivalent to daily per capita income).
 Repeating the sales offer after a two-year hiatus raises overall uptake substantially, from 27% to 45%.
 About one-third of households with unsafe wells switch to a safer water source.
 Households that bought at higher prices are no more likely to switch, consistent with an absence of sunk cost or screening effects.
 Finally, we demonstrate that households selectively forget and remove evidence of adverse test outcomes.